-- Full or part-time veteran undergraduate or graduate students at U.S. Universities and colleges,
+- Full or part-time veteran STEM undergraduate or graduate students at U.S. universities, institutes, and colleges,

-- Full or part-time veteran community college students,
+- Full or part-time veteran STEM community college students,

 - Veteran K-12 STEM teachers,

-- Veteran students participating in summer research experiences.
+- Veteran STEM students participating in summer research experiences.

 Supplement preparation and submission instructions: The VRS supplement will be targeted to enable veteran students, pre-college STEM teachers, and/or community college faculty to participate in active NSF grants.
-Active I/UCRC or ERC centers are encouraged to submit supplement requests for veteran undergraduate students, veteran graduate students, and veteran teachers to work with university faculty and/or active industrial partners on center-sponsored research projects.
-Veterans must be classified as full or part-time students at U.S. universities, community colleges, or teachers at U.S. precollege institutions.
+Active I/UCRC or ERC centers are particularly encouraged to submit supplement requests for veteran undergraduate students, veteran graduate students, and veteran teachers to work with university faculty and/or active industrial partners on NSF-sponsored center research projects.
+Veterans must be classified as full or part-time students at U.S. universities, institutes, or community colleges or as teachers at U.S. precollege institutions.
 PIs requesting the VRS must be active in the IIP and EEC programs listed above.
 The VRS is not transferrable to the dependents of the veterans.
 Veterans may complete the research experience at any time during the year.
 Supplemental funding requests must be submitted electronically via the NSF FastLane system and include a brief description of the request, a budget, and a budget description.
 PIs should follow the instructions found in the Award and Administration Guide of the Proposal and Award Policies and Procedures Guide at https://www.nsf.gov/publications/pub_summ.jsp?ods_key=aag.

-Anticipated funding amount and estimated number of awards: This supplement program will not exceed $2,000,000 from the current FY2013 budget, pending the availability of funds.
-A maximum of two hundred supplements is anticipated, with a maximum VRS amount of $10,000.
-An individual veteran is eligible for a maximum of three VRS supplements.
-All costs related to the support of the veteran during the supplement period should be budgeted as participant support on the NSF budget form.
+Anticipated funding amount and estimated number of awards: This supplement program will not exceed $2,000,000 from the current FY 2015 budget, pending the availability of funds.
+A maximum of 200 supplements is anticipated, with a maximum VRS amount of $10,000 per supplement.
+An individual veteran is eligible for a maximum of three VRS supplements in three separate years.
+All costs related to the support of the veteran during the supplement period should be budgeted as participant support on the NSF budget form 1030.